A topic from the subject of Physical Chemistry in Chemistry.

 1. Probability density function: A function that describes the probability of finding a particle at a given point in space or phase space.

-2. Partition function: A function that sums the probability of all possible microstates of a system.
+2. Partition function: A function that sums over the Boltzmann factors of all possible microstates of a system, providing a link between microscopic and macroscopic properties.

 Equipment and Techniques

-Statistical mechanics and probability experiments require various equipment and computational tools, including:
+Statistical mechanics and probability studies utilize various equipment and computational tools, including:

 • Molecular dynamics simulations